 But that defeat is another opportunity this year.
-Now called H.3615, this bill is largely the same: it still contains a definition for electric bikes, benign updates to terminology for bike/ped infrastructure, and a requirement cars stop for pedestrians in non-signalized crosswalks – not just yielding.
+Now called H.3615, this bill is largely the same, since it still does this:

-However, the most controversial and also substantial part of the bill – additional penalties – has been redefined.
-After much deliberation within PCC’s advocacy committee and partners, and very deliberate attention to the rapidly changing theories and opinions in the bike advocacy movement, we decided penalties was not our goal specifically, but safer roads through improved driver behavior is our goal.
-That’s indisputable.
+This final and most substantial element – additional penalties for motorists Failing to Yield Right of Way to Vulnerable Road Users – was actually redefined because it hit challenges that were actually reasonable.
+We deliberated with PCC advocacy committee and partners, paid attention to the rapidly changing theories in the bike advocacy movement, and then we decided penalties was not our goal specifically.
+Our goal is safer roads through improved driver behavior is our goal.
 Since additional penalties is what most troubled state legislators opposed to some excessive incarceration rates, we did away with them.
 All but one, which is also the most effective at improving safe driver behavior.
-This court order, an 8 hour defensive driving course, as taught by the National Safety Council, has a serious track record of reducing repeat offenses, to the tune of:
+We kept a court ordered, 8 hour defensive driving course, as taught by the National Safety Council, with a track record of significantly reducing repeat offenses, to the tune of:

 - After study analyzed the traffic violations a year before and a year after taking the NSC defensive driving course, all had significantly fewer violations (regardless of age group or sex),